My-UofE/ECM1410-workshop-04-instructions/README.md

 Read through the code, and compare to the output.

 Make sure you understand how the program is working.
-Ask a member of the etaching team if you have any questions.
+Ask a member of the teaching team if you have any questions.

 We will now work to edit and extend the example program using the techniques and ideas of object orientated programming covered in the lectures.